Home | About me | Contact | Privacy

 (Photo by Brian Purcell)

 Occasionally, the platform for a train may be changed at the last minute.
 This is usually announced via loudspeaker.
 If you don't understand the announcement (even native speakers often don't), watch the reaction of the people waiting with you.
 If everyone grumbles and starts walking away, you can bet that they just announced a change, so scurry along with the herd.
-Such changes will also usually be posted on the main departure boards as well as on the platform indicator signs.
-For instance, if the sign at platform 4 lists your train but has a special notice reading "auf Gleis 12", then that means your train has been moved to track 12.
+Such changes will also usually be posted on the main departure boards as well as on the platform indicator displays.
+For instance, if the display at platform 4 lists your train but has a special notice reading "Gleis 12", then that means your train has been moved to track 12.

-Car number and destination signsCar number and destination signsClass and seat numbers indicator
+Car number and destination signs Car number and destination signs Class and seat numbers indicator

 Older carriage number and destination signs (left) indicating that this is carriage #15 on the IC 2110 headed from Stuttgart to Cologne via Heidelberg, Mannheim, Mainz, and Bonn, and electronic version (center) indicating that this is carriage #5 on the IC 897 from Frankfurt (Main) Hauptbahnhof to Bregenz via Heidelberg.
-At the right are static markings indicating this is second class carriage, carriage number 6, with seats 81 through 144 located at this end of the carriage.
+At the right are static markings indicating this is a second class carriage, carriage number 6, with seats 81 through 144 located at this end of the carriage.

 (Photos by Brian Purcell)

 Once you're ready to board, allow those who want to disembark to do so first, then hop on.
-If no one is waiting to get off the train, the door may not open-- look for a button or handle to open the door.
+If no one is waiting to get off the train, the door may not open — look for a button or handle to open the door.

 Make sure you are at the platform well before your train's scheduled departure time.
 While some trains may have a lengthy stopover, especially at major stations or at the starting point for a route, most trains stop for just a couple of minutes.
 Connections are meticulously timed, so it is imperative that everything run on time lest a train-sized monkey wrench get caught in the cogs of the giant GermanRail machine.
-To wit, lollygaggers take note: if you're even a minute late, you could miss your train!
+Accordingly, lollygaggers take note: if you're even a minute late, you could miss your train!

 The conductor will often blow a whistle just before departure.
 The doors will close automatically shortly thereafter, usually with a beeping warning sound followed by a satisfying clunk.